An inequality for the distance between densities of free convolutions: Applications

 The proof of this theorem is similar to the proof of the previous one.
-The first step is the proof of the weak convergence of $\mu _{n}$.
-In the case when $p_{n,i}=\lambda /n$ for all $i$, it can be found on page 34 in \cite {voiculescu_dykema_nica92}.
-The general case is a minor adaptation of this case and we omit it.
+The first step is the weak convergence of $\mu_{n}$.
+In the case when $ p_{n,i}=\lambda/n$ for all~$i$, a proof of weak convergence can be found on page 34 in~\cite{voiculescudykemanica92}.
+The general case is a minor adaptation of this case, and we omit it.
 Next, we choose $k_{n}$ so that